Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing

 \section{Abstract}

-In compressed sensing, the measurement is usually contaminated by additive noise, and hence the information of the noise variance is often required to design algorithms.
-In this paper, we propose an estimation method for the unknown noise variance in compressed sensing problems.
-The proposed method called asymptotic residual matching (ARM) estimates the noise variance from a single measurement vector on the basis of the asymptotic result for the $\ell_{1}$ optimization problem.
+In compressed sensing, measurements are typically contaminated by additive noise, and therefore, information about the noise variance is often needed to design algorithms.
+In this paper, we propose a method for estimating the unknown noise variance in compressed sensing problems.
+The proposed method, called asymptotic residual matching (ARM), estimates the noise variance from a single measurement vector on the basis of the asymptotic result for the $\ell_{1}$ optimization problem.
 Specifically, we derive the asymptotic residual corresponding to the $\ell_{1}$ optimization and show that it depends on the noise variance.
-The proposed ARM approach obtains the estimate by comparing the asymptotic residual with the actual one, which can be obtained by the empirical reconstruction without the information of the noise variance.
-Simulation results show that the proposed noise variance estimation outperforms a conventional method based on the analysis of the ridge regularized least squares.
-We also show that, by using the proposed method, we can achieve good reconstruction performance in compressed sensing even when the noise variance is unknown.
+The proposed ARM approach obtains the estimate by comparing the asymptotic residual with the actual one, which can be obtained by empirical reconstruction without the information on the noise variance.
+For the proposed ARM, we also propose a method to choose a reasonable parameter based on the asymptotic residual.
+Simulation results show that the proposed noise variance estimation outperforms several conventional methods, especially when the problem size is small.
+We also show that, by using the proposed method, we can tune the regularization parameter of the $\ell_{1}$ optimization to achieve good reconstruction performance, even when the noise variance is unknown.